xored/q7.examples.jacoco/README.md

 		</goals>
 	</execution>

 Bad news, it will not work as you wish in most cases.
-The goal searches for source code at some predefined location relative to `project.basedir` and have no options to configure the report, that is not so much handy in everyday life.
+The goal searches for source code at some predefined location relative to `project.basedir` and has no options to configure the report, that is not so much handy in everyday life.
 We will work around this, let the black magic starts.

 [report-goal]: http://www.eclemma.org/jacoco/trunk/doc/report-mojo.html